 As part of the agenda preparation, also ensure that you’ve taken care of the necessary meeting logistics, including:

 The time limit for the meeting depends on the length of the team’s sprints.
-If you’re using two-week sprints, sprint planning should not exceed 2-4 hours (although, in my experience, a 60-90 minute meeting is sufficient.)
+If you’re using two-week sprints, sprint planning should not exceed two to four hours (although, in my experience, a 60-90 minute meeting is sufficient.)

 During the Sprint Planning Meeting

 We’ve developed a great sprint planning meeting agenda for the sprint planning process.
-In this section, we’ll dive into the agenda in a bit more detail and show you what the steps look like:
+I’ll dive into the agenda in a bit more detail to show you what the steps look like:

 Check-in with the team